void

 Madeira is mentioned indirectly by the food-loving Feldoberkurat Lacina when he talks about kidneys à la Madeira on the train from Budějovice to Királyhida.

-On another occasion he had been served the same dish at the officer's dining room of k.k.
+On another occasion, he had been served the same dish at the officers' dining room of k.k.
 Landwehrinfanterieregiment Nr.
-64 but there the chef was someone who in civilian life fed cattle at a large estate.
-The result corresponded.
+64, but there the chef was someone who, in civilian life, fed cattle at a large estate.
+The result reflected this.

 Background

-Madeira is an island in the Atlantic that belongs to Portugal but in The Good Soldier Švejk it is only indirectly referred to via a dish.
+Madeira is an island in the Atlantic Ocean that belongs to Portugal, but in The Good Soldier Švejk it is only indirectly referred to via a dish.

 Kidneys in Madeira sauce

-Kidneys in Madeira sauce is a Russian dish, mostly used as a starter[a].
-The Russian name for it is Почки в мадере and a French variation is called Rognons de Veau.
-The Madeira sauce itself is of French origin and such named because Madeira wine is one of the ingredients.
+Kidneys in Madeira sauce is a Russian dish, mostly served as a starter[a].
+The Russian name for it is Почки в мадере, and a French variation is called Rognons de Veau.
+The Madeira sauce itself is of French origin and is so named because Madeira wine is one of the ingredients.

 Quote(s) from the novel